rudrasharma/cppcalculator/src/pages/blog/introducing-benefit-estimator.md

 **That changes today.**

-We have updated LoonieSense with a new **Household Benefit Estimator**.
+We have updated LoonieFi with a new **Household Benefit Estimator**.
 It combines 5 major federal and provincial programs into a single, privacy-friendly calculator.

 ## What it Calculates
 Our tool uses the official **July 2024 to June 2025** benefit year rules to estimate: